 Breastfed baby gaining too much weight?

-Breastfeeding is thought protective against obesity in later life 14 15, however, certain health issues can be a cause of unusually high weight gain, so always stay in close contact with your health professional if you have any concerns about your baby’s weight.
+Breastfeeding is thought protective against obesity in later life,1718 however, certain health issues can be a cause of unusually high weight gain, so always stay in close contact with your health professional if you have any concerns about your baby’s weight.

 Although breastfeeding is the normal and natural way to feed a baby, situations can arise where babies may not thrive.
-A growth curve that crosses two or more of the pre-drawn centiles on the WHO charts indicates growth faltering, but there’s no need to wait until this happens before taking action.
+A growth curve that starts dropping through several pre-drawn centiles on the WHO charts can indicate growth faltering, but there’s no need to wait until this happens before taking action.
 Taking action as soon as there are growth concerns—by seeing your health professional and a breastfeeding specialist— can prevent compromising both your baby’s health and your milk supply later.
 The sooner a low milk supply is addressed the easier it is to fix it.
 If donor breast milk or formula supplements are needed, this doesn’t have to mean the end of breastfeeding—it is very important that your baby is getting the food they need.
 Contact your IBCLC lactation consultant for a tailor made care plan to get breastfeeding back on track and see Baby Not Gaining Weight for more information.

 If you have any worries about your baby’s weight gain or growth contact your health care professional for help.
 This article is not intended to replace medical advice.